Velho and Christian Too (first co-writing by Ranae)

 0

 One of the first words I learned in the Duolingo Finnish course was velho.
-Duo translates it as “wizard,” but the sentences make the context more clear.
-Examples:
+Duo translates the word as “wizard,” but the sentences give a better indication of the meaning.

 – “We love our wise velho.”